jslefche/sem_book/docs/02-Global_estimation.md

   $$VAR_{y} = \frac{\sum(y_{i} - \overline{y})^2}{n-1}$$

-Note that, regardless of the actual values of the variables, variance are always positive (due to the squared term).
-The larger the variance, the more spread out the data are from the mean.
+Note that, regardless of the actual values of the variables, variances are always positive (due to the squared term).
+The larger the variance, the more spread out the data are around the mean.

 Covariance is a measure of the dependency between two variables.
 Covariance can be formalized as: